Lingxi-Li/Happy_Hacking_CXX/manual.md

 ~~~

 Binary max-heap with mutable priorities. `Less` is the less-than comparator
-type that compares the priorities of objects referenced by key type `std::intptr_t`.
+type that compares the priorities of objects referenced by key type `std::uintptr_t`.

 ----------------------------------------